RIKEN-RCCS/MilvusVisor/README.md

 You can build with enabling some functions by `cargo xtask build -f feature1,feautre2,...`.(`featureN` is described like `Feature Name: feature_name` in each section.)
 If you want to build with extra features, you can build by `cargo xtask build -f default,feature1,feature2,...`.
+If you want to build without any features, you can build by `cargo xtask build -f minimum`.

 - Protecting non-volatile data in devices from guest OS (e.g. Firmware, MAC address)
     - Intel I210 (Feature Name: `i210`)